TimotheeGimbert/motuz/README.md

 4) Ignore node_modules directory with .gitignore containing the line :
 node_modules/

-5) Install webpack and its CLI for development (devDependencies) with : npm i --save-dev webpack webpack-cli
+5) Install webpack and its CLI for development (devDependencies) to generate node_modules : npm i --save-dev webpack webpack-cli

 6) At the root, create webpack.config.js containing :